mikeyCos/theOdinProject/javaScript/projects/todo-list/README.md

 6. What is the point, if any, using an object literal pattern when using ES6 modules?
 ---
 ### Changelog
+- 28 SEP 2023: Refactored `formInputs` in `tasks_form.js` and removed `find()`, `formInputs` gets task object when an existing task on the DOM is clicked on and gets/sets their values respective to the form inputs' id attribute, created `overlay.js` module to control dim effect over content, attempted to apply CSS transition effects when sidebar opens/closes and content opacity, imported and appeneded a calendar icon for task's due date/time, and task's due time is now displayed in 12 hour format.
 - 27 SEP 2023: Implemented `dimContent` in `main.js` module to add/remove a class to apply a dim effect on the main content when the sidebar is opened, and refactored project/task list to append form buttons in one container.
 - 25 SEP 2023: Refactored `switchContent()` in `main.js` module, `switchContent()` now finds respective renderKey based on the clicked element's classSubstring, begun implementing CSS properties, and the content behind the sidebar will be darken when the sidebar is toggled open.
 - 22 SEP 2023: Created and pushed `sort_today` Git branch, refactored `sort()` function in `projectController`, `sort()` no longer filters through project's tasks and uses a forEach loop, and a custom radio button implemented for each task and removes the respective task when button is clicked.